coolmoon327/OpenRaaS-Simulation/readme.md

 - 5 GF, 100 Mbps downloads, 4 layers (core os 100 MB, drivers 200 MB, library 200 MB, compatible layer 500 MB), application 5 GB

-- A task may occupy resources for several slots.
+- A task may occupy resources for several slots, which means we should consider the bandwidth in this scenario.

 <!-- - DataCenter: resource-rich, open, remote
 - Edge Server: resource-rich, open